WannaBAcoder/PCB-Powerwalls/README.md

 ## Acknowledgments

-A special thank you to the people that helped develop the early versions of this hardware and helped others realize the growing potential for these designs:
+A special thank you to the people and communities that helped develop the early versions of this hardware and helped others realize the growing potential for these designs:
 * Shaun Bond
 * Izz Eselam
 * Paulo E Cabigao
 * Dale Bliss